RhubarbPHP/Rhubarb/docs/assets.md

 :   The name of the bucket in AWS which will act as the storage container for your
     assets.
 The bucket must already exist.

-`$cloudFrontUrlMap`
+`$categoryUrlMap`
-:   A mapping array using category names as keys to partial Cloud Front CDN URLs.
+:   A mapping array using category names as keys to partial CDN URL stubs.
-    Each category needs mapped individually to allow this behaviour to be controlled at that level and additionally Cloud Front allows you to give different URLS to different slices of the bucket with different settings if required.
+    Each category needs mapped individually to allow this behaviour to be controlled at that level and additionally a CDN like Cloud Front allows you to give different URLS to different slices of the bucket with different settings if required.

 ### MigratableAssetCatalogueProvider